Travel Category

 Camel Festival

-The Camel Festival of Bikaner is a two day event dedicated to camels, the pride of deserts.
+The Camel Festival of Bikaner is a two-day event dedicated to camels, the pride of deserts.
 The festival hosts some exhilarating camel performances like camel races, camel rides, and the exclusive camel dances.
-The popular competitions are like the best decorated camel, camel with the best fur, and best camel haircut.
-The pleasant weather in the desert makes it an event to not miss out on.
-As does the camel milk preparations of tea and sweets.
+The popular competitions are like the best decorated camel, the camel with the best fur, and the best camel haircut.
+The pleasant weather in the desert makes it an event not to miss.
+As does the camel milk preparation of tea and sweets.

 Desert Festival (February)